 Ensure your family and friends know where you are.
-Leave them with the following emergency contact numbers in case they need to contact you - these are also available on the www.stopthetoad.org website.
+Leave them with the following emergency contact numbers in case they need to contact you - these are also available on the www.stopthetoad.org.au website.
+We will also provide you with satellite phone contact numbers at the time so you can notify contacts.

-These numbers should be used ONLY IN CASE OF EMERGENCY.
+These numbers should be used ONLY IN CASE OF EMERGENCY:

-- 0421 106 017 Fiona (Perth Based) and

-- P: (08) 9420 7266 F: (08) 9420 7273
+- 0400130397 Kim (Muster based) and - Head Office in Perth P: (08) 9420 7266 F: (08) 9420 7273

-- Timber Creek Police Station (only if unable to get through on the number(s) above and the situation warrants Police assistance) 08 8975 0733
+Timber Creek Police Station (only if unable to get through on the number(s) above and the situation warrants Police assistance) 08 8975 0733